Model Transform Tools

 A podcast style discussion of the Model Transform Tools.
 Ideal if you prefer to listen to a description of the MTT.

 Exposing APIs (Application Programming Interfaces) for your business services offers significant strategic, operational, and technical benefits.
-API Generation's Model Transform Tools (MTT) is a means to significantly reduce costs and improve quality by generating these APIs and other outputs.

 • Define once, generate many: Defining the business information in a structured but output agnostic model allows the generation of many outputs.
 The most common outputs are API specifications, such as OpenAPI, GraphQL and Protobuf.
 However, there are many other possibilities such as documentation using MkDocs, custom data standards, etc.